 The launch of the ‘Ride The Mountain’ (RTM) range is the company’s replacement for their AC line, altering the very fundamentals at the crux of their all-mountain offerings.

-Like this brave new world we are skiing through, Volkl have adapted their new range to fulfil the needs of skiers on and off of the piste, in the half-pipe or hurtling down a GS run.
-The RTM range is filled with skis from 73 to 88 millimetres underfoot, which will meet the needs of all.
+Like this brave new world we are skiing through, Volkl has adapted their new range to fulfill the needs of skiers on and off of the piste, in the half-pipe or hurtling down a GS run.
+The RTM range is filled with skis from 73 to 88 millimeters underfoot, which will meet the needs of all.